MeadowMidnight/pdth-ES/README.md

 # Gameplay Changes:
 Team AI Changes:
 - Bot HP is now shown on the in-game HUD.
+(Code originally by DorentuZ)
 - Bots will no longer screw up stealth if they fire their weapon against the guard that appears in No Mercy or the cops that arrive in Counterfeit.
 - Bots will no longer attempt to dodge police shots by randomly moving.
 - Bots won't get knocked down after receiving heavy damage.